zwgirl/metabase/docs/operations-guide/creating-RDS-database-on-AWS.md

 ![RDS Edit Inbound Rule](images/RDSEditInboundRule.png)

-On the edit page, you need to delete the IP address that appears as default, then add the security group that the ElasticBeanstalk has (the Security group name will have the keyword AWSEBSecurityGroup  in its name).
+On the edit page, you need to delete the IP address that appears as default, then add the security group that the Elastic Beanstalk has (the Security group name will have the keyword AWSEBSecurityGroup  in its name).
 Once you add this security group, click the `Save rules button`.

 ![RDS Edit Inbound Rule](images/RDSEditInboundRuleSG.png)